Timeless, Adventurous, Stimulating Movies for Kids

 We follow Cluck Norris as he handles mishaps with young chicks destined to learn how to fly.
 Chickpea, Tiny SchwarzHENegger, Meryl Cheep and Angelina Poultrie are the crazy farmyard animals that help get the youngsters flying.

 Everyone sees that the chickens really can fly, but when their tiny alien pal, Magic, is in danger, the young chicks join the efforts of their animal neighbors to save their home and their friend from the villains.
-The villains are not scary, so the kids shouldn’t get too scared watching this silly animated movie.
-The chicks become heroes and learn a lesson about the meaning of friendship.
+The villains aren’t scary, so the kids shouldn’t get too scared while watching this silly animated movie.
+The chicks become heroes and learn the meaning of friendship.

 All in all, let the kids watch the movie because the parents might get bored with all the silly farm animals’ quirky situations.
 The clever names based on current movie stars will go over the kids’ heads, but at least the parents can chuckle or two when they hear them.

-Directed by Prapas Cholsaranont, The Giant King is pretty simple and easy story for kids to follow.
-RAM is the creator of all robots, and thus controls them.
+The Giant King 3D DVDDirected by Prapas Cholsaranont, The Giant King is a pretty simple and easy story for kids to follow.
+RAM is the creator of all robots and thus controls them.
 Pinky, voiced by Bella Thorne, is sent by RAM to terminate the giant robot Zork, voiced by Russell Peters, given that he is broken.
-Zork doesn’t want to fight, so when Pinky seizes Zork, a huge explosion happens and buries them both for many years till a junk robot, voiced by Nathan Barnatt, unearths them.
+Zork doesn’t want to fight, so when Pinky seizes Zork, a huge explosion occurs and buries them both for many years, until a junk robot, voiced by Nathan Barnatt, unearths them.

-A robot battle happens and a thousand years later, the two sworn enemies, Zork and Pinky, wake up chained together with no recollection of who they are or how they wound up together.
-They decide to search of answers and begin wandering the barren wasteland.
+A robot battle happens, and a thousand years later, the two sworn enemies, Zork and Pinky, wake up chained together with no recollection of who they are or how they wound up together.
+They decide to search for answers and begin wandering the barren wasteland.
 They are in search of RAM, the creator of all robots, making new friends and a few enemies along the way.
-But when their memories are restored, and they discover they are true enemies and you RAM really is, their newfound friendship is tested by the deep rooted battle of long ago.
+But when their memories are restored, and they discover they are true enemies and your RAM really is, their newfound friendship is tested by the deep-rooted battle of long ago.
 RAM shows up and decides to destroy them both, but their wacky friends decide to help them stop RAM.

-The Giant King is truly wonderful animated movie to watch with all its charm and silly characters.
-The robots teach worthwhile lessons about helping your friends, never forsake your dreams, never back down to peer pressure, and never buckle under adversity.
+The Giant King is a truly wonderful animated movie, with its charm and silly characters.
+The robots teach worthwhile lessons about helping your friends, never forsaking your dreams, never backing down to peer pressure, and never buckling under adversity.

-The movie originated from Thailand where it received seven various nominations, and was translated for American distribution with English voice casting.
+The movie originated from Thailand, where it received seven nominations, and was translated for American distribution with English voice casting.
 It is a wholesome, family movie.